• Home

 About This Song

-“People” was written by Jule Styne and Bob Merrill in 1964.
-The song was introduced by Barbra Streisand in the 1964 Broadway production of Funny Girl.
-This song has been popular since it was written.
-Streisand’s recording was the number one song in the country for four weeks in 1964.
+“People” was written by Julie Styne and Bob Merrill the 1964 Broadway production of Funny Girl and introduced by Barbra Streisand.
+It has been popular since it was written.
+Streisand’s recording was the number-one song in the country for four weeks in 1964.

 About This Version